cdondrup/petri_net/README.md

                 Exists: [LocalQuery: "result"]
 ```

 Effects work the same and support the same operations as preconditions.
 The main difference is that effects are checked before the start of an action and after the action finishes.
-So in this case if the field `result` already exists in our local KB before the action is started, then we can assume that the effect has already happened that, therefore, we do not need to run the action at all.
+So in this case if the field `result` already exists in our local KB before the action is started, then we can assume that the effect has already happened and, therefore, we do not need to run the action at all.
 If it does not exists yet, then the action is executed.
 If after the action finishes, the field `result` does still not exist in the local KB, the action is restarted in the hope that running it another time will work better.
 Again, this might not be the smartest contingency plan but these can be mnaually defined if necessary.
 More on this in a later tutorial.

 For our example, we know that the field `result` will exist after the action has been executed because our `SimpleTest.action` has this field and our implementation of the server returns a result.
 Btw. just because `SimpleTest.action` has a field called `result` does not mean that we will always have this entry in the local KB.
-If the server fails, the result will not be returned and therefore, the entry will not be made. hence, restarting the server might fix this.
+If the server fails, the result will not be returned and therefore, the entry will not be made.
+Hence, restarting the server might fix this.

-finally, we have our KB action:
+Finally, we have our KB action:

 ```yaml
     result_to_value: